imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/introduction/writing-instructions-for-yourself.md

 **Comments**

-This chapter seems small, but that's only because I couldn't find any other place to put it.

 In the Private Google Docs, there was requests for information on "estate planning".
 Is estate planning possible with cryptocurrencies?
 If so, how would that be done?